Arvinje/likenama.api/README.md

 ### Version 1

-* [IMPORTANT] Complete the docs.
 * Implement a payment method.
 * Implement control panel.
   * Latest actions.
-  * Log all users' interactions.
+* See if you need to fix Time.now
 * Exception logging!
-* Find a better logging solution.
-* Look up for self.save situations.
 * Check if we need to save images.

 ### Version 2

 *  Devices Registration.
+* Find a better logging solution.
+  * Log all users' interactions.

 ## To Remember